UNIVERSITY-WIDE PITCH COMPETITIONS

 - Sponsor swag, prizes, and more!

-- At least one founder must be a current Penn State student.
+- At least one team member should be a Penn State student (including Undergraduate, Masters, or PhD students)

 A challenge for early-stage ideas where student teams identify an important problem that can be solved using digital innovation.
 Teams are mentored by faculty and experienced entrepreneurs for a chance to win prizes that advance their idea and professional network.Learn more about the IdeaMakers Challenge